Need some ideas of places to visit in Europe?

 One of the most underrated cities in Europe, Berlin is the capital of Germany and is surprisingly one of their poorest big cities.
 Because of that, prices of everything is a lot lower which make it a great city to travel to on a budget.
 Hostels can be had for around 15 euros in a good location, and food can be very inexpensive as well.
 Berlin is a city with so much character as many historic places still exist from WWII, as well as public graffiti/artwork and it’s also a fantastic place to party late.

 Reykavik is Iceland’s capital and most populous city.
 The population of this city is a bit over 100,000 people, making it a tiny city that is easy to explore and get to know.
 A couple really important historical sites to visit in this city is the National and Saga museums where you will learn all about Viking history.
 Reykavik is an essential city you’ll see when you visit Iceland.
 Spending a day or two here is perfect.
 It will be your little bit of city life as you explore Icelands amazing landscapes, waterfalls, and other earthly treasures.
-Make sure to use this guide to plan your drive around Iceland.
+Make sure to use this resource to plan your trip around Iceland.

 We’ve all seen the postcard photo from Santorini and I will tell you it’s even more beautiful in person.
 Santorini has some of the best sunsets in the world and is one of the most unique destinations in Europe to travel to.
 Santorini is a very touristy location that 100% lives up to it’s expectation.
 You can’t take enough photos of the white buildings and blue tops.
 You can grab a villa with an ocean view or stay in a hostel.
 Santorini is a small place and a few days here is all you’ll probably need.